ibexa/documentation-user/docs/persona_paths/shop_manager.md

 ---
-description: Perform tasks related to running a virtual store.
+description: Perform tasks related to running an electronic presence of your store.
 ---

 # Shop manager role